 Read More: Best Dance Movies on Netflix

 ‘Puriyaatha Puthir’ is a tense psychological thriller featuring the sensational actor Vijay Sethupathi in the lead.
 Directed by Ranjit Jeyakodi, the movie follows Vijay Sethupathi’s Kathir, a music director based in Chennai.
-Kathir is smitten by a love at first sight spell when he sees Meera, a gorgeous music teacher.
-They start an affair which plunges into a whirlpool of cyber crimes within no time.
+Kathir is smitten by love at first sight spell when he sees Meera, a gorgeous music teacher.
+They start an affair that plunges into a whirlpool of cybercrimes within no time.

 All of a sudden, Kathir starts receiving Meera’s private photos and images from an anonymous source.
 When Kathir’s friends and Meera become subjects of viral photos and videos, Kathir has to find the culprits behind the photos and videos.
 ‘Puriyaatha Puthir’ keeps the viewers on the edge of the seats for most of the running time and has a stunning performance from Vijay Sethupathi.

 2. Sila Samayangalil (2016)